alexlogorz/alix-cli/README.md

 # Alix CLI

-This is a CLI tool developed in NodeJS.
-Its purpose is to extract product data, such as titles, images and more from AliExpress.
+Alix is a CLI tool that extracts product data and images from AliExpress.
+Moreover, it leverages generative AI to craft product descriptions for you.

 ## Table of Contents